-The TRD is empowered to make adjustments to income and expenses for payments between related companies.
-This is in cases where related companies engage in transactions below market rates considered typical of those between independently operating companies.
-If artificial transferring of profits is suspected then TP audit officers, as empowered by the Ministerial Regulation, can adjust the value of such transactions so as to be at market rates and assess additional income taxes on any additional taxable profit resulting from such adjustment (Section 71 paragraph 2).
+The TRD is empowered to adjust income and expenses for payments between related companies where transactions are below market rates.
+If artificial transferring of profits is suspected, then the TP audit officers, as empowered by the Ministerial Regulation, can adjust the value of such transactions to be at market rates and assess additional income taxes on any additional taxable profit resulting from such adjustment (Section 71, paragraph 2).